-SSPC (Society for Protective Coatings) and NACE (National Association of Corrosion Engineers)
+SSPC (Society for Protective Coatings), NACE, and AMPP

 SSPC Standards